raspberrypilearning/scratch-delete/en/step_1.md

 ![screenshot](images/delete-sprite.png){:width="200px"}

-To restore a sprite, including all of it's code blocks, go to the Edit menu and select **Restore Sprite**
+To restore a sprite, including all of its code blocks, go to the Edit menu and select **Restore Sprite**

 ![screenshot](images/restore-sprite.png){:width="400px"}